EGPostema/DrawerDissect/README.md

 **Welcome to DrawerDissect, an AI-powered method for extracting specimen-level photos and data from whole drawers of insects**

 The goal of this python-based pipeline is to get individual-level photographs and data (taxonomic, geographic, phenotypic) from large, high-resolution images that contain many insect specimens.
 Normally, extracting this information takes an enormous amount of time and effort.
-With DrawerDissect, these outputs and information can be extracted automatically!
+With DrawerDissect, these outputs can be extracted automatically!

+For more information on this project, [SEE THE FULL ARTICLE PRE-PRINT HERE](authorea.com)

 **To get started, follow the steps below:**
 1. Set Up an Image-Processing Environment